unicrowio/contracts/README.md

 yarn hardhat console --network development
 ```

-Initiate the contract
+Initiate a contract:

 ```bash
 let unicrow = ethers.getContractFactory("Unicrow") // Replace "Unicrow" for a name of any other contract unicrow = await unicrow.attach("address_of_the_contract_here"); // address you got during the deployment
 ```

-Call the contract functions
+Call the contract function:

 ```bash
 await unicrow.pay({ paramters })